 Automation Trends in Gas Chromatography Market Transform Industry Landscape | $3.2 Billion by 2031

-The gas chromatography market size was valued at $1.7 billion in 2021 and is projected to reach $3.2 billion by 2031, registering a CAGR of 6.1% by 2031.PORTLAND, OR, UNITED STATES, March 14, 2025 /EINPresswire.com/ -- Gas chromatography (GC) is a powerful analytical technique used to separate and analyze volatile compounds in a sample.
+The gas chromatography market size is projected to reach $3.2 billion by 2031, registering a CAGR of 6.1% from 2022 to 2031.PORTLAND, OR, UNITED STATES, March 18, 2025 /EINPresswire.com/ -- Gas chromatography (GC) is a powerful analytical technique used to separate and analyze volatile compounds in a sample.
 It relies on the principle of partitioning between a stationary phase and a mobile phase to separate individual components of a mixture based on their different affinities for the stationary phase.
 The sample is introduced into the system, vaporized, and then carried through a column packed with a stationary phase.
 The global gas chromatography market was valued at $1.7 billion in 2021, and is projected to reach $3.2 billion by 2031, growing at a CAGR of 6.1% from 2022 to 2031.

 ♦ 𝐃𝐨𝐰𝐧𝐥𝐨𝐚𝐝 𝐒𝐚𝐦𝐩𝐥𝐞 𝐏𝐃𝐅 𝐎𝐟 𝐓𝐡𝐢𝐬 𝐑𝐞𝐩𝐨𝐫𝐭: